robtweed/qewd-microservices-examples/WINDOWS-IRIS-2.md

 So let's see how it can be used.
 Once again we'll do this in incremental stages.

-The *adminui-crud* Assembly Module is a bit different from the standard ones, in that it encapsulates a complete set of pre-determined functionality - the CRUD (Create, Retrieve, Update, Delete) cycle for a record - but in a way that you can customise.
+The *adminui-crud* Assembly Module is a bit different from the standard ones, in that it encapsulates a complete set of pre-determined functionality - the CRUD (Create, Read, Update, Delete) cycle for a record - but in a way that you can customise.